archaeolojay/archaeolojay.github.io/readings/partial/truman-shannon.md

 Lake District.
 There are also books about walking as a lost art and books on where to walk as part of the pervasive stereotyping of Britain’s ‘green and pleasant land.’
 Music demonstrates a similar link between nature and nation. ---- this is good bc my project uses both walking in nature and music - good for discussing colonialism!

+And yet, after Alison Kafer (2013), we are led to wonder what ‘passes’ in/as Nature?
+The sound of footfalls and majority enunciations of English would perhaps seem more natural than alternative movement habits (such as automatic wheelchairs), and neurologically and racially diverse speech patterns in the countryside.
+As queer subjects walking in the landscape we might be marked as ‘unnatural.’
+However, during our walk our cis-genders and whiteness insisted we be read as a ‘straight’ couple and pass in ways that others never could (“Your… husband?
+Oh, I’m sorry!
+Boyfriend.”).
+Carolyn Knowles (2008) discusses how whiteness is produced and flourishes in rural Britain and is bolstered by histories (and the ongoing presence) of colonialism and slavery.
+For Knowles, the British “countryside stands for more than it is: it produces, embodies and sustains whiteness on behalf of the nation” (170) and maintains a position as the core of British identity.

+Springgay and Truman (2018a) critique how walking, when framed through romantic poets and naturalists — and, we argue, music composers — operates as a privileged (ableist) practice and a white cis-heteronormative time-space.
+The literary tradition is steeped in tales of lone (white) male walkers setting out into the wild in search of inspiration in ways that racialized, gendered, and dis/abled bodies historically (and still) could not.
+According to John Wylie (2005), a walk in the English countryside “involves at least some attunement with the various sensibilities still distilling from sublime and romantic figurations of the self, travel, landscape and nature” (235).

+The link between nature, walking, and creativity has been discussed in many fields, and frequently scholars have conducted research that attends specifically to sound and sonic walks in varied landscapes (Lorimer & Wylie, 2010; Gallagher, 2016).
+What are commonly referred to as soundwalks are often used to explore the “sonic ecologies of place” (Springgay and Truman, 2017:
+35).
+Phonographic field recordings in nature typically aspire to a sonic representation of place, wherein sounds are selected either for their socio-sonic veracity or else their spectomorphological properties (Rennie, 2014).
+In these productions, the sounds of the recordist are minimized or erased, and they often go to great lengths to avoid registering any anthropogenic sounds in order to enact a romanticized notion of the ‘natural’ (Gallagher, 2015; Michael, 2011).
+Increasingly, fields such as geomorphology are attempting an artistic representation of landscape, where Nature provides “aesthetic inspiration” to the extent that past geomorphological transformations can be discerned from historical images, literary accounts and songs (Tooth et al., 2016: 1793; Griffiths et al., 2018).

+## Research-Creation and Queerness
+Research-creation is the interrelated practice of art, theory, and research (Truman & Springgay, 2015); it is a “thinking-with and across techniques of creative practice” (Manning & Massumi, 2014:
+88-89) that moves away from approaches to qualitative research that assume data can be collected, extracted, and then represented, and towards an affective, emergent, relational and more-thanrepresentational approach to doing-research (Thrift, 2007; McCormack, 2008; Truman, 2016).
+We also suggest that a research-creation event invokes a queer temporality in its disruption of regular space-time delineations.

+## Affect
+Affect has been theorized from within a variety of academic lineages (Seigworth and Gregg, 2010).
+We understand affect within our research-creation practice as “the becoming sensation, a force or intensity manifested at the surface of the body” (Springgay and Zaliwska, 2017: 276-277), “found in those intensities that pass body to body… in those resonances that circulate about, between…” (Seigworth and Gregg, 2010: 1), felt-or-not, capacitating and debilitating further affectivity (Massumi, 2015; Puar, 2017).

+Similar to our critiques of the whiteness of walking and creative inspiration in the landscape, we critique affect studies for sometimes erasing patterns of marginalization, and reinscribing compulsory white, hetero, europhallic (Moten, 2003) ablebodiedness (Ahmed, 2004, 2010; Weheliye, 2014; McRuer, 2016; Palmer, 2017; Puar, 2017).
+When affect is depoliticized and assumes a neutral circulation, as well as (state-sanctioned) capacity for affectation, it masks its conflation of neutral as white.
+This re-centers whiteness and ‘Man’ as a universal category (Wynter, 2003).
+Universal Man affects but is never affected.
+He circulates, builds capacity, and sticks to everything, but nothing sticks to him.

+...

+More-than-representational practices perform a queer temporality.
+Each sonic culture is a pressing together of ever-multiplying spatial, temporal, and affective emplacements that otherwise could never have touched; relived, re-represented, in a queering of chronological time (similar to our critiques of affect and walking studies above, queer studies has been critiqued for re-centering whiteness and class privilege – Puar, 2007; Muñoz, 2010).

+## More than Archives
+Rather than understanding our sonic cultures as a repository that documents and represents our walking-composing project, we understand them as a kind of “anarchive” (Murphie, 2016: np).
+Andrew Murphie (2016) discusses how anarchives, unlike official archives, resist interpretation and allow us to instead focus on the affective and material process of production — in this case, sonicaffective.
+The sonic cultures don’t capture the walk, but more-than-represent it in each anarchival listening